 Round 2 – Snetterton

 Overnight, the temperature had dropped and no sun was visible on that gloomy morning.
-As a team we were not sure what the track would be like, so we ran identical setups to the day before.
+As a team, we were not sure what the track would be like, so we ran identical setups to the day before.
 Once underway I noticed that grip levels were lower and the wind direction had changed dramatically, causing snaps under brakes in corners 8 and 12.
-Furthermore, there was dramatic understeer in corner 7.
-Although it is easy now to realize these changes, while driving it wasn’t crystal clear.
-As a result I moved the braking bias towards the back in hopes of less snap in turns 8 and 12.
+Furthermore, there was a dramatic understeer in corner 7.
+Although it is easy now to realize these changes while driving it wasn’t crystal clear.
+As a result, I moved the braking bias towards the back in hopes of less snap in turns 8 and 12.
 But later I would figure out that it had induced more oversteer instead of helping.
-As a result my laps were quite inconsistent (as were many others’), placing me in P9, a direct reflection of Oulton Park.
+As a result, my laps were quite inconsistent (as were many others’), placing me in P9, a direct reflection of Oulton Park.
 Though I was disappointed with the result we knew that I was faster than that position.

 With similar conditions to Qualifying, everyone knew that the track would be slow and lap times would be dramatically less to yesterday’s lap times.
 Build up to the green flag was fairly stress-free as I was behind where I should’ve been.
 And after a poor start I was near the back of the grid towards the run up to corner 1.
 With cars all around me and partly up the inside, I decided to go deep into the fast right.
 But due to cold tyres and a slower track, I lacked the stopping speed and ended up in the grass.
 A silly mistake waiting to happen which caught me off guard.
 Once out of the slippery grass, I was 16 seconds behind the last car.
 And with 13 laps or so left, I was sure that this was going to be a boring race.
 But nonetheless I pushed to the finish line and ended roughly a second behind the last car.
 Still distraught after the mistake, Carlin was proud of my comeback and determination.
 And it turned out that my pace was good enough for 6th place which was very promising.